 - Comprehensive Performance Analysis: Synthetic monitoring offers a holistic perspective on network performance, providing insights into interconnected dependencies, bottlenecks, and performance patterns.

-- Proactive Issue Detection: Continuous synthetic traffic exchange establishes a performance baseline.
+- Proactive Issue Detection: Continuous synthetic testing establishes a performance baseline.
 Deviations trigger alerts, enabling proactive issue identification and resolution.

 - Collaborative Troubleshooting: Shared insights foster collaboration, leading to efficient troubleshooting, reduced blame, and quicker issue resolution.